nickjeffrey/kvm_backup/README.md

 Depending on the availabilility of NAS storage or alternate KVM hosts in your environment, you can send backups to any or all of the above.

+You can choose any or all of the backup destinations, but it is highly recommended that you backup to a local disk directly on the KVM host, because these are "cold" backups taken while the VM is powered down.

+Since you want to minimize the time the VM is down, copying to a local disk is typically faster than copying to a network-based location.

+HINT: If you backup to a local disk, the script will automatically start the VM after the local disk backup is completed, and will then continue with the (optional) copies to a remote NFS share or alternate KVM host.

 # Installation